adrianobellia/pwd_keeper/README.md

 ## An Appeal to Digital Education

 This project is an appeal to digital education and security awareness.
 Our hope is that Password Keeper is not just a tool but also a means to spark conversations on how we can better protect ourselves and others in the digital world.

+## How to Customize Your Version

+Make your version unique by customizing key parameters in the `encryption.dart` file:

+**Initialization Vector (IV):**

+static final iv = encrypt.IV.fromUtf8("IVIVIVIV");  // <-- Customize the Initialization Vector with an 8-character string

+**Filename (IV):**

+static const filename ='data.calc';                 // <-- Customize the dataSave filename

+**Salt:**

+static const salt = 'SALT';                         // <-- Customize the salt

+Feel free to hide your password manager in the app of your choice based on this project.
+Only by doing so can we be true custodians of our keys.
+How to Contribute

 ## How to Contribute